MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 For more information on how to work with ATA alerts, see [ATA Health Center](ata-health-center.md).

-For questions or feedback, please contact us at [ATAEval@microsoft.com](mailto:ATAEval@microsoft.com).
+For questions or feedback, contact us at [ATAEval@microsoft.com](mailto:ATAEval@microsoft.com).

 ## Abnormal Sensitive Group Modification

 **Description**

 Attackers add users to highly privileged groups.
 They do so to gain access to more resources and to gain persistency.
-The detection relies on profiling the group modification activities of users, and alerting when an abnormal addition to a sensitive group is observed.
-Profiling is continuously performed by ATA, while the minimum period before an alert can be triggered is one month per each domain controller.
+The detection relies on profiling the group modification activities of users, and alerting when an abnormal addition to a sensitive group is seen.
+Profiling is continuously performed by ATA.
+The minimum period before an alert can be triggered is one month per each domain controller.

-For a definition of sensitive groups in ATA see [Working with the ATA console](working-with-the-ata-console#sensitive-groups).
+For a definition of sensitive groups in ATA, see [Working with the ATA console](working-with-the-ata-console.md#sensitive-groups).

 The detection relies on [events audited on domain controllers](https://docs.microsoft.com/advanced-threat-analytics/configure-event-collection).
-You can use the tool referenced in [ATA Auditing (AuditPol, Advanced Audit Settings Enforcement, Lightweight Gateway Service discovery)](https://aka.ms/ataauditingblog) to make sure your domain controllers are auditing the needed events.
+Use the tool referenced in [ATA Auditing (AuditPol, Advanced Audit Settings Enforcement, Lightweight Gateway Service discovery)](https://aka.ms/ataauditingblog) to make sure your domain controllers audit the needed events.

 **Investigation**

 Is the group modification legitimate?

-Legitimate group modifications that rarely occur, and were not learned as “normal”, might cause an alert which would be considered a benign true positive.
+Legitimate group modifications that rarely occur, and were not learned as “normal”, might cause an alert, which would be considered a benign true positive.

 In case the added object was a user account, check which actions the user account took after being added to the admin group.
 Go to the user’s page in ATA to get more context.
 Were there any other suspicious activities associated with the account before or after the addition took place?
 Download the **Sensitive group modification** report to see what other modifications were made and by whom during the same time period.